reciprocalreviews/reciprocalapp/DESIGN.md

 - [ ] Show all `Venue`s, including active and proposed ones.

 - [ ] _`scholar`_: Propose a new `Venue` for the platform for review by the platform maintainers. `Venue` proposals should gather the name of the venue, the email addresses of the person or people leading editing of it, and the estimated size of the number of scholars in the community. `Venue`s with similar names are retrieved and shown to prevent duplicate venue creation.
-When the proposal is submitted, an email notification is sent to the email addresses listed and RR administrators.
+When the proposal is submitted, an email notification is sent to the email addresses listed and RR stewards.
 A `Venue` is created, but not active until approved.

-- [ ] _`admin`_: Approve a `Venue` for use, indicating who should take the _editor_ and _minter_ roles for the platform, and creating tokens for all scholars in favor of the petition.
+- [ ] _`steward`_: Approve a `Venue` for use, indicating who should take the _editor_ and _minter_ roles for the platform, and creating tokens for all scholars in favor of the petition.

 ## Proposals `/venues/proposal`